Last Updated on July 20, 2021 by Rat Race Running

 Real Life.
 Malcolm Gladwell said in his book that we need an average of 10,000 hours of practice to attain an expert level.
 But sometimes, we don’t have the time.
 Remember that you don’t need to be an expert.
 But you will always give time to practice the things that matter to you.
 Learning a new skill will always be harder at the start before it gets easier.

 13. It is always better when with friends.

 Real Life.
 Life is easier when we do things with our friends.
-In work, in school, or even when eating, it is always enjoyable when we are with our friends.
+At work, in school, or even when eating, it is always enjoyable with our friends.
 Just like how Barney Stinson said, “whatever you do in this life, it’s not legendary unless your friends are there to see it.”

 14. Don’t forget that you were once a beginner, so be humble.

 Many players often forget what it’s like to be a beginner in the game.
 Trying to know how to play and what strategy to use.
 However, when they finally get to a higher level of expertise, their ego starts to inflate.

 Real Life.
 Just like in the game, people often forget what it’s like to be a beginner.
 They underestimate newcomers and even ridicule their lack of skills.
 They become prideful of their knowledge and skills, which can be the start of their fall (Prov.
 16:18).

 ML has a mentorship feature.
 Though I haven’t used it yet, it is still a good idea.
 It is good to have a veteran teaching a newbie about the rules of the game.